From Virtual Collaboration to Finding Motivation: Creating Music During COVID

 Facing setbacks with streaming virtual concerts

-For Akron producer Joe Maas, who produces beats as ZOD1AC, making the switch from performing in person to livestreaming has posed a new set of challenges.
+For Akron producer Valerie Murray, who produces beats as ZOD1AC, making the switch from performing in person to livestreaming has posed a new set of challenges.

 As many artists began hosting live events on platforms like Facebook and Twitch early this spring, the social platforms have become increasingly “hostile” to musicians.